rodrigofprates2015-ctrl/Dessavez/replit.md

 - **Added Player Feedback System** - Visual notifications when players leave or host changes (toast-style notifications in top-right corner)
 - Notifications display for 4 seconds with distinct styling (cyan for host changes, red for player departures)
 - Google AdSense auto ads enabled and working
-- Railway deployment fully functional with custom domain
+- Railway deployment fully functional with auto-deploy on GitHub push

 ## Environment Variables for Deployment (Railway, etc.)